Warren Bryant (American football)

 Warren Bryant (November 11, 1955 – October 10, 2021) was an American professional football player who was an offensive tackle from 1977 through 1984 in the National Football League (NFL).
-He played college football at the University of Kentucky.
-He was selected by the Atlanta Falcons in the first round of the 1977 NFL draft with the sixth overall pick.He was a Fan favorite.
-Made many Personal Appearances in and around the Atlanta Area.
+He played college football for the Kentucky Wildcats.
+He was selected by the Atlanta Falcons in the first round of the 1977 NFL draft with the sixth overall pick.
+He was a fan favorite, and he made many personal appearances in and around the Atlanta area.
+Bryant was inducted into the Kentucky Pro Football Hall of Fame in 2016.

 Bryant died on October 10, 2021, in Smyrna, Georgia.
 He was 65.